MichaelJMerritt/Portfolio/README.md

 ![Image of Chart](https://michaeljmerritt.github.io/Portfolio/Images/mortalityhistoryd.jpg)

 The convergence indicators that are shown on the chart are calculated by collecting the value for each individual date for each week that the report is released.
 This way we can see how that value changes from week to week and calculate how long it takes for the that day's tally to stabilize.
-From the chart below we can see that for most dates the mortality counts approach their final value between weeks six and seven.
+From the chart below we can see that for most dates the mortality counts approach their final value between weeks seven and eight.

 An interesting artifact that this chart shows is that during the holidays at the end of December and early January there was a week in which it would appear reporting was put on hold.
 The week of very few death reports followed by a significant spike in reported deaths can be seen rippling back throught the data for most of January.